One of the keystones of a successful marketing strategy is information.

 Your brand perception will take into account customer service, quality, value, features, and the sales process.
 If your customers perceive you positively, they are much more likely to continue engaging with your brand.
 And the more positively the perceive you, the more likely they are to be evangelists for your brand.

 Conversely, if your customers have a negative perception of your product or brand, they are more liable to choose your competitors or even warn other potential customers away.

 A quality brand perception study can tell you why your customers are, or are not, choosing you.
 It can also tell you what your customers are likely saying about you on social media and in face-to-face conversations.

 Which Study Will Give You the Info You Need?

 Maintaining strong brand awareness and top-of-mind recall is obviously a top priority for marketers.
 These are measurements that will be most important to you when it’s time for designing campaigns.

 A lagging brand awareness score is a good indication that it’s time to put your advertising and marketing campaigns into overdrive.

 For a newer, younger company, an awareness and recall survey can help you to see which of your existing competitors are strongest so you can plan your strategies accordingly.

 Choosing Between Brand Awareness and Recall

-One great time to run an Awareness study is before the launch of a new product.
-A high awareness is key to ramping up anticipation for next new thing.
+One great time to run a brand awareness study is before the launch of a new product.
+A high brand awareness is key to ramping up anticipation for next new thing.